VEuPathDB/tomcat-instance-framework/docs/TcIF-Manual.md

     $ sudo instance_manager start FooDB
     starting FooDB...

     $ sudo instance_manager stop FooDB
     stopping FooDB...

-The start and stop actions are effected using the `jsvc -stop` command.
+The stop command attempts to shutdown the instance with a call to `jsvc -stop`.
 See [http://commons.apache.org/proper/commons-daemon/jsvc.html](http://commons.apache.org/proper/commons-daemon/jsvc.html) for details.
-Stopping an instance an take several minutes, especially if it has been running for a long time and is low on memory.
+Stopping an instance may take several minutes, especially if it has been running for a long time and is low on memory.

 Sometimes the instance will be in such a degraded state that `jsvc`is unable to stop the instance.
 It's even possible for `jsvc` confuse `instance_manager` into thinking the process has stopped but in fact it is still running and visible only through a `ps` listing.
 In such situations the only resolution is to kill the jsvc processes.
 Appending the `force` option to `instance_manager` will invoke a `kill -9` on the PIDs (there will usually be two: one for the root-owned parent and one for the spawned process owned by `TOMCAT_USER`).